 Sweet sounds under the sun at the Montréal Folk Fest

-Listen to folk, roots and bluegrass, eat great food and groove with music fans at the Montréal Folk Festival on the Canal.
+Listen to live music, eat great food and groove the day away with music fans at the Montréal Folk Festival on the Canal.
 This June, the family-friendly festival offers a full weekend of free outdoor shows set alongside the picturesque Lachine Canal.

-The community-minded Montréal Folk Festival on the Canal celebrates its 10th year June 14 to 18, adding its own style to Montréal's renowned summer festival programming.
-From Friday night through Sunday, make your way past the Atwater Market in the neighbourhood of St-Henri to find the outdoor site, replete with live music, plenty of food and drink options, local artisanal creations, activities for kids, and more.
+The community-minded Montréal Folk Festival on the Canal celebrates its 11th season from June 14 to 17, adding its own style and swagger to Montréal's wide array of summer festivals.
+From Friday night through Sunday, make your way along the Lachine Canal past the Atwater Market to the Centennial Esplanade, where you'll find music played on stages big and small, lots of space to lay out a picnic blanket, plenty to eat and drink, local artisanal creations, activities for kids, and more festival fun.

 Robyn Fadden, blogger